-Since August the furlough scheme has been wound down with employers asked to increasingly share the cost, contributing 10% and then 20% to furlough pay.
-The latest outbreak of COVID-19 and subsequent national lockdown sees this policy reversed.
+Since August the furlough scheme was wound down with employers asked to increasingly share the cost, contributing 10% and then 20% to furlough pay.
+Another outbreak of COVID-19 and subsequent national lockdown, followed by tier restrictions, saw this policy reversed.

-As of Thursday 5 November 2020, the Government will once again pay 80% of wages up to £2,500 a month for furloughed staff.
-This means as an employer you will only be liable for the National Insurance and pension contributions of your employees.
+As of Thursday 5 November 2020, the Government are paying 80% of wages up to £2,500 a month for furloughed staff.
+This means as an employer, you're only liable for the National Insurance and pension contributions of your employees.

-New criteria sees the scheme open potentially to far more employees than previously, meaning those who missed out last time could now benefit.
+New criteria saw the scheme open potentially to far more employees than previously, meaning those who missed out last time could now benefit.

-Your employees will qualify for furlough so long as they were employed through your PAYE payroll on 30 October 2020 by 23.59.
-The furlough scheme rules are as follows:
+Your employees qualify for furlough so long as they were employed through your PAYE payroll on 30 October 2020 by 23.59.
+The rules are as follows:

 The furlough extension means the JSS start date is now delayed indefinitely.

 The Job Retention Bonus will not be paid in February 2021.
 The scheme offers businesses a payment of £1,000 per worker for existing staff and apprentices who are taken off of CJRS and brought back to work.
-Given CJRS won't end till March means the government will look at similar measures after that date.
+Given CJRS won't end till late April means the government may look at similar measures after that date.

 The Bounce Back Loan scheme has been extended until 31 January 2021.
 If you haven't done so already then you should act now and apply for a 100% state-backed (unsecured) loan worth between £2,000 to £50,000.
 It should be noted that the amount is capped at 25% of your total turnover but no interest is charged and repayments aren't made in the first 12 months.
 After that all banks charge a fixed annual interest of 2.5% with the loans lasting for 12 years.